yeshuman-io/yeshuman-agent-stack/README.md

 ## A2A (Agent-to-Agent) Communication

 ### Overview
-The YesHuman stack includes a complete A2A server implementation for agent-to-agent communication:
+The Yes Human stack includes a complete A2A server implementation for agent-to-agent communication:
 - **JSON-RPC 2.0 Protocol**: Full compliance with A2A specification
 - **Streaming Support**: Token-by-token LLM streaming with word grouping
 - **Agent Cards**: Structured capability descriptions for discovery